robcarver17/pysystemtrade/docs/introduction.md

 (The get_path_name.. is just a way of navigating the python directories in the project.)

-This next line of code will reproduce what we've already done, but we'll use 'empty' stages without passing any arguments, and let the config tell the system what to do.
+Now we've got a config this next line of code will reproduce what we've already done, but we'll use 'empty' instances of stages created without passing any arguments, and let the config tell the system what to do.

 ```python
 my_system=System([Account(), PortfoliosFixed(), PositionSizing(), FuturesRawData(), ForecastCombineFixed(), ForecastScaleCapFixed(), Rules()